IM CPTPP Report Cover

 Xuemeng Wang is a Research Scholar with the International Trade and Investment team at the Asia Pacific Foundation of Canada.
 She completed her Master’s in International Studies from Simon Fraser University.
 Her research focuses on socio-economic development, tackling associated challenges, and promoting social equality and sustainable development practices.

-Investment Monitor: 2023 Year in Review: Navigating Canada-Asia Investment Vancouver Taiwanese Film Festival 2024: But First, Coffee Investment Monitor: Climate Solutions and Cleantech: Building a Greener Indo-Pacific Region Through Foreign Direct Investment Read more >
+International Trade & Investment Report: The Impact of the CPTPP on Trade Between Canada and the Asia Pacific Investment Monitor: 2023 Year in Review: Navigating Canada-Asia Investment Vancouver Taiwanese Film Festival 2024: But First, Coffee Read more >